-Attested: Ptolemy 2,3,1 Λογγου river mouth; Longis at position 299 in the Ravenna Cosmography is explicitly described as an island and is the last name before a few oddities and after-thoughts
+Attested: Longis at position 299 in the Ravenna Cosmography is explicitly described as an island and is the last name before a few oddities and after-thoughts

-Name Origin: This name probably just referred to the length of Lismore island, and also to the sea inlet.
+Name Origin: Latin longus ‘long’, with cognates in other languages, descended from a surprising PIE root *del-.
+This name probably just referred to the length of the island.

-Notes: Latin longus ‘long, distant’ gave rise to navis longa ‘long ship’, the usual Roman name for a warship, and also to Old Irish long ‘ship’.
-However, that plus the islands called Luing and Lunga may be a red herring.
+Notes: Navis longa ‘long ship’ was the usual Roman name for a warship, hence Old Irish long ‘ship’.
+Ptolemy's Λογγου river mouth, plus the islands called Luing and Lunga, may be a red herring.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 13 September 2022 To main Menu